Haltom City, Texas: Demographics

-The median income for a household in the city was $41,183, and for a family was $48,307.
-The per capita income for the city was $19,367.
-About 13.8% of families and 16.7% of the population were below the poverty line, including 12.5% of those under age 18 and 9.8% of those age 65 or over.

 Government and infrastructure

 The City of Haltom City Home Rule Charter was adopted October 10, 1955.
 The city operates under a council-manager form of government and provides a full range of services that include public safety (police and fire), municipal court, sanitation, parks, library, public works, and general administrative services.
 The city also owns and operates a water distribution system, a wastewater collection system, and a drainage utility system.

-According to the city's 2013-2014 Comprehensive Annual Financial Report, the city's various funds had $59.0 million in revenues, $47.9 million in expenditures, $174.8 million in total assets, $75.3 million in total liabilities, and $34.4 million in cash and investments.

-The structure of the management and coordination of city services is:

 Economy

 Top employers

-According to Haltom City's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Haltom City's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Education

-Most of Haltom City is served by the Birdville Independent School District, but some portions are served by the Fort Worth Independent School District and Keller Independent School District.
+Most of Haltom City is served by the Birdville Independent School District, with portions served by the Fort Worth Independent School District and Keller Independent School District.

 Haltom City Public Library is the regional library of the city and is a well-known partner of the Fort Worth Public Library.